 What are repetitive strain injuries?
-With summer well under way and warm weather encouraging us to get out and enjoy our favourite activities, repetitive strain injuries can occur from repeated movements that stress a particular muscle or tendon.
+Repetitive strain injuries can occur from repeated movements that stress a particular muscle or tendon.
 These types of injuries can occur in many parts of the body and symptoms can include inflammation, pain, numbness, or a restricted range of movement around the affected area.

 While heat illness from hot summer practices and concussions from player-on-player contact remain the most common soccer injuries to watch for, repetitive strain injuries are also a concern.